-As you can imagine, the existence of multiple and conflicting custody awards toward a single child could create great confusion and hardship.
-If one parent went to take a child based on a custody award from state X, she could be arrested for kidnapping in state Y. However, thanks to the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJA), many of these problems no longer exist.
+As you can imagine, conflicting custody awards for a single child could create great confusion.
+If one parent went to take a child based on a custody award from state X, she could be arrested for kidnapping in state Y. But, thanks to the UCCJEA, many of these problems have been resolved.

-Uniform Child Custody Jurisdiction and Enforcement Act: Basics
+Uniform Child Custody Jurisdiction and Enforcement Act

-Almost every state and the District of Columbia have enacted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJA), which sets out standards for courts to make custody determinations and standards for when a court must defer to an existing determination that originated in another state.
-Of the 50 states, only Massachusetts and Vermont currently do not follow the UCCJA.
+Almost every state and the District of Columbia have enacted the UCCJEA.
+The UCCJEA sets out standards for courts to make custody determinations.
+It also sets standards for when a court must defer to an existing decision that originated in another state.
+Of the 50 states, only Massachusetts does not follow the UCCJEA.

 Get Legal Help with Your Interstate Custody Arrangement